yasmeenustad/ML-Housing-Habitability-Project/README.md

 4. root_mean_absolute_error =  8.976542483429117

 After creating model (i.e., Linear Regression Model) got R2_Score as 0.59524 which is equal to 0.6, which means our model is neither bad nor the perfectly good model, but it is a good model.

-## Python Libraries Used:
-- **Pandas** simplifies data manipulation with versatile structures like DataFrames, essential for tasks from loading to preprocessing in data analysis.

-- **Seaborn, Matplotlib** visualization libraries empower users to create insightful plots, enhancing data exploration.

-- **Sklearn** provides a comprehensive toolkit for building and evaluating machine learning models.

 ("Linear regression is a simple but powerful machine learning algorithm that predicts a numeric value based on one or more input variables.")